Greg de la Cruz works at NCR Corp's R&D center in the Philippines. He is interested in economic history and current world financial affairs.

 Is Studying Mechanical Engineering Still Worth It?

 Without a doubt, there are career paths of interest that I missed out on this list.
 The possible career options for a mechanical engineering graduate seem to be endless.
-It’s easy to get jealous of the more in-demand, higher-paid types of engineers these days—software engineers, data engineers, blockchain engineers, and whatever new type of engineer that the tech industry comes up with.
+It’s easy to get jealous of the more in-demand, higher-paid types of engineers these days—software engineers, data engineers, blockchain engineers, and whatever new type of engineer the tech industry comes up with.

 But have no fear—mechanical engineering as a major is still worth it.
 Just because it doesn’t sound new anymore (mechanical engineers have been around since the beginning of civilization) doesn’t mean it no longer matters.
 Mechanical engineers are still everywhere.
-Just keep in mind that you don’t need to confine yourself inside a box in terms of how you can apply your knowledge and experience.
+Just keep in mind that you don’t need to confine yourself to a box in terms of how you can apply your knowledge and experience.
 It’s not necessarily the major you choose that ultimately decides your fate, but it is what you do with it, coupled with your willingness to learn new things.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.